secure-software-engineering/actions/README.md

 # GitHub Actions - Secure Software Engineering

-Centralized & reusable GitHub Actions to simplify maintenance and maximize usability across all repositories.
-This collection provides standardized workflows for dependency management, documentation, and secure repository configuration.
+Centralized & reusable GitHub Actions to simplify maintenance and maximize usability across all our repositories.
+This collection provides our guidelines with standardized workflows for dependency management, documentation, and secure repository configuration to improve project maintenance.

 ## Repository Setup Guidelines